And what is the KEY factor in developing a child’s confidence?

 Parents, give your child strong adult role models and do your best to ensure that his friends are confident people who uplift and encourage your child rather than tearing him down.

-Teachers, be a positive and confident role model for your students and teach your students to be kind and build one another up.
+Teachers, be a positive and confident role models for your students and teach your students to be kind and build one another up.

 24. Create a Wall of Fame to recognize their achievements.